This site is community-supported. We may earn a commission (at no extra cost) when you buy through our links.

 Pigment Description

-An icy white, a semi-translucent white, what was once thought of as a great solution to work around lead white may actually cause cracking and early embrittlement in oil paint.
+An icy white, a semi-translucent white, what was once thought of as a great pigment to add to oil paints.
+As a white pigment it was thought of as a solution to work around the use of Lead White, PW1, but new research suggests that it may actually cause cracking and early embrittlement in oil paint.
 Zinc Oxide seems to be safe for other media though.
 For example, zinc appears to be fine in watercolor, that is, if you even use white in watercolor.

 Once upon a time, we actually sold off a bunch of expensive oil colors on ebay because they contained zinc.
 There's been no looking back.
 Theoretically it could be possibly that a helpful amount of zinc in oil paints could exist (it's complicated), but it might be years before we know how much zinc is beneficial and how much will cause early embrittlement of a painting.